Shrey-Viradiya/Pneumonia_Detection/README.md

         - VGG19
         - GoogleNet
         - Inception

+    - If using colab for training, mount the drive and use --colab to save the files in the drive

+    - To change optimizers, use one of the following
+        - Adam
+        - SGD
+        - RMSprop
+        - Adagrad
+        - Adadelta

 - To test new dataset, run ```test.py``` with directory path and base model with option given above.
 Make sure that model is trained on those models first.